lightside-instruments/docs/README.md

 * There is a stackable 2x20 connector added to the board package that allows connecting the gpib4pi on top of a Raspberry Pi (in addition to Pi Zero that do not need extra offset)

 # Installation
-Pi Zero with 32 bit image 2024-10-22-raspios-bookworm-armhf-lite.img.xz was used but the 64 bit image for Pi4 and Pi5 also works.
+Raspberry Pi5 with 64 bit image https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2025-10-02/2025-10-01-raspios-trixie-arm64-lite.img.xz was used but other Pi variants e.g. Pi Zero should also work.
 Configure internet connectivity.
-Follow these steps (N.B. if you are using version older than bookworm use 4.3.5-lsi4 instead of 4.3.6-lsi7):
+Follow these steps (N.B. if you are using version older than bookworm use 4.3.5-lsi4 instead of 4.3.6-lsi8):

 ```
 apt-get -y update